 Just because a product is cruelty-free does not necessarily mean it’s vegan.
-Cruelty-free means that the product is not test on animals, which is still awesome!
+Cruelty-free means that the product is not tested on animals, which is awesome!

 A product that is officially labelled as vegan is generally cruelty-free.
 I haven’t found any that aren’t, but let me know if you come across an exception!
 A vegan item doesn’t use any animal products (like milk, honey or beeswax) on top of not testing on animals.